Yarthax23/unix-chat-server/docs/architecture.md

 ### Layer 3: Executing Room-Scoped Broadcasts and Server Messages

-The server executes validated intent and emits protocol-visible events.
+The server executes validated intent and emits all protocol-visible behavior.
 All observable behavior flows through server-owned execution.

-**Server message format**
+Protocol-visible output produced by the server falls into two categories:
+* Server events, which describe server-observed state transitions
+* Room messages, which relay client-authored payloads

+Only the former are considered server events.

+#### Server Events
+Server events are messages authored by the server to announce changes in system state (e.g. room membership or client lifetime).

 `[server] <EVENT> <ARGS>\n`
 * `[server]` is a literal ASCII prefix
 * `<EVENT>` is an uppercase ASCII token
 * `<ARGS>` are space-separated, event-specific arguments
 * No quoting or escaping

-These messages are observable protocol behavior, not debug output.
+These messages are protocol-defined output, not debug or logging output.

-#### Server Events
 ##### JOIN
 * Emited when a client becomes a member of a room.